Çorum F.K.: History

 The club was founded under the name Çorum Belediyespor in 1997.
 An amateur for most of its existence, it won the Turkish Regional Amateur League in the 2011–12 season and was promoted into the TFF Third League.
 On 20 December 2018, the club changed its name to Yeni Çorumspor.
-In November 2019, the club started a 3-year takeover process of the club Çorumspor.
-On 24 December 2019, the club again changed its name to Çorum FK, while it finalized a merger and acquisition of Çorumspor.
+In November 2019, the club started a three-year takeover process of the club Çorumspor.
+On 24 December 2019, the club again changed its name to Çorum Futbol Kulübü, while it finalized a merger and acquisition of Çorumspor.

+In 2022–23 season, Çorum FK secure the title of White Group and Promotion to TFF First League for the first time in history from next season after finishing in the top table.

 Colours and badge

 Originally playing under blue and white, the club's colours are red and black as of 2014.